jedimatt42/fcmd/README.md

 The program will have a logical set of pages allocated to it when loaded.
 The Force Command API provides a paging abstraction to use, so that if Force Command consumes pages for other purposes, your program does not have to account for that.
 When your program is loaded, the first 6 logical pages will be mapped into the upper 24K expansion in sequence.

-The first word should be set to the number of sequential SAMS 4K pages to load.
+The first word flags the file as a Force Command program.
+It must have the value: 0xFCFC The second word should be set to the number of sequential SAMS 4K pages to load.
-The second word is the return flag.
+The third word is the return flag.
 If the value is 0xFCFC then Force Command will *not* reset the screen when the program returns.
-The third word is the start address.
+The fourth word is the start address.
 Force Command will branch and link `BL` to this address.
 Register usage is the same for Simple Image Load Type.
 This address must be within the first 6 SAMS pages, as mapped into the upper 24K, so between 0xA000 and 0xFFFF.

 ## PATH